 Note

 People can pin the app to the app bar for easier access.
 (Instructions for pinning the app are in Using the Box for Teams integration.)
 When one member of a Channel does this, the Box Files tab becomes available for all Channel members.
-However, you cannot add the Box Files tab to a chat.

 What do people in your organization see?